 Tablet Hotels or see what others think on TripAdvisor.

-Le Manoir Les Minimes is a charming boutique hotel housed in a restored 18th-century manor house in the historic town of Amboise.
+Overlooking the Loire River, Le Manoir Les Minimes is a charming boutique hotel housed in a restored 18th-century manor house in the historic town of Amboise.
 The hotel offers 16 elegantly decorated rooms and suites, each with character and charm, featuring exposed beams and fireplaces and some with views towards the nearby Château Royal d’Amboise.

 The hotel’s restaurant, La Table du Manoir, was a particular highlight for us — thanks to its gourmet French cuisine made with locally sourced ingredients and breakfasts, which were a real treat.
+Recommended length of stay: 1-2 nights.

-What to see in the area: the town of Amboise and its Château Royal d’Amboise.
-The iconic Château de Chenonceau is not far from the town.
+What to see in the area: the town of Amboise with its Château Royal d’Amboise and the Château du Clos Lucé.
+The iconic Château de Chenonceau is also not far from town.
 See more details about these sites below.

 Alternatively, book Le Manoir Les Minimes via